Accelize/GettingStarted_Examples/Hardware/Xilinx_Vitis/01_rtl_kernel_XDMA/rtl_adder_pipes_KV260_2022.1/Petalinux/README.md

 Embedded Linux is generated in "xilinx-k26-starterkit-2022.1/images/linux"

-RPM packages are generated in "xilinx-k26-starterkit-2022.1/build/tmp/deploy/rpm"
+RPM packages are generated in "xilinx-k26-starterkit-2022.1/build/tmp/deploy/rpm" **Note**: You only need the execution rpms.
+Rpms with -dev -dbg -lic or -src extensions are not needed.

 # 3. Run the Application on the KV260 Starter Kit